The cloud-based Tetra Data Lake is an important component of the Tetra Data Platform (TDP). It contains:

 - Graph representation of the data

 - (sometimes) Data in tabular formats to facilitate SQL queries

-It is built on top of AWS S3, AWS Neptune and leverages Elasticsearch to index all the files and provides a very flexible Web API.
-AWS Athena is used to provide a JDBC and ODBC connection to your data.
+It is built on top of Amazon Simple Storage Service (Amazon S3) and leverages Elasticsearch to index all the files.
+Additionally, it provides a very flexible Web API.
+Amazon Athena is used to provide a JDBC and ODBC connection to your data.

-One of the nicest benefits of S3, or cloud storage in general, is its elasticity and pay-as-you-go pricing model: you are only charged what you put in, and if you need to put more data in, just dump them there.
-Under the hood, the cloud provider automatically provisions resources on demand.
-Simply put, S3 is elastic, HDFS is not.
+- Elasticity - The main benefit of Amazon S3 (cloud storage) is its elasticity and pay-as-you-go pricing model where you are only charged based on what data you put in.
+If you need to add more date, then you just add it.
+The cloud provider automatically provisions resources on demand.
+Amazon S3 is elastic; where HDFS is not.

 - Availability and Durability - With automatic data replication across multiple data centers within different AWS Availability Zones, Amazon S3’s availability and durability are best in class.